darklag/role_manager/README.md

  * Readonly role
    * All schemas are given USAGE privilege
    * All tables are given SELECT privilege
- * p_owner - By default all objects are set to be owned by the appname_owner role.
-Setting this to false allows that to be skipped.
-Useful when deploying roles to an already existing app that you want to avoid breaking current use by other roles.
+ * p_owner - Setting this to true actually changes the ownership of all objects in the database, and the database itself, to the owner role.
+This can be distruptive on large, busy databases so the default is false.
  * Note that set_app_privileges does NOT revoke any current privileges.
 It only adds additional grants.
- * Example to set all privileges and ensure ownership is changed.

 *drop_app_roles(p_appname text, p_app_role boolean DEFAULT true, p_readonly_role boolean DEFAULT true, p_owner_role boolean DEFAULT true) RETURNS text*